xiaozhao00/JPEG/README.md

 - The input images have to be in grayscale.
 - The size of the image in both rows and columns has to be multiple of 8.

-If these two conditions are not met, the behavior of the algorithm will not probably be the one expected.
+If these two conditions are not met, the behavior of the algorithm will not probably be the expected.